angular/angular/packages/bazel/src/schematics/README.md

 2. The introduction of the Angular Ivy compiler enables new ways to use Bazel in a faster and more efficient manner (see below).
 3. Feature parity with Webpack-based Angular CLI is difficult to achieve without trade-offs that would not be acceptable for many Angular users.
+   There is currently a [prototype](https://github.com/bazelbuild/rules_nodejs/tree/master/examples/angular_bazel_architect) that showcases how multiple architects within CLI could be orchestrated by Bazel.

 ## Migrate from `@angular/bazel`